Jonathan was formerly head of both the personal injury and child abuse teams at Bolt Burdon Kemp and has been a partner

 In 2006 Jonathan was named one of the ‘Hot 100’ lawyers of the year by The Lawyer magazine, recognising his campaigning work for survivors of child abuse, work which continues today.
 He is responsible for risk assessing all the personal injury and abuse claims handled by the firm.

-In addition to his work at BBK, Jonathan is committed to the influential lobbying organisation the Association of Personal Injury Lawyers (APIL).
-Having held the post of co-ordinator of APIL’s Child Abuse Special Interest Group for 2 years, he was a member of APIL’s national executive from 2008 until stepping down in 2017, and became a Fellow of the organisation in 2009.
-He was elected and served as APIL’s President in 2015-2016.
-Jonathan is also a member of FOCIS, the Forum of Complex Injury Solicitors, and the Human Rights Lawyers Association, He sits on the editorial board of the Journal of Personal Injury Law, and is a founder member of the Law Society’s LGBT Division.
-He trains other lawyers, both in-house and externally, and is regularly asked to provide comment on topical issues for the national media.
+In addition to his work at BBK, Jonathan is a Fellow and former President (2015-16) of the influential lobbying organisation, the Association of Personal Injury Lawyers.
+He was awarded honorary life membership when he stepped down from the national executive in 2017.
+Jonathan is currently a member of the Law Society’s Civil Justice and LGBT committees, as well as FOCIS, the Forum of Complex Injury Solicitors.
+He trains other lawyers, both in-house and externally, and is regularly asked to provide comment on topical issues for the trade press and national media.
 In 2014/15 he accepted a consultancy role with the BBC, advising on story-lines for a well known TV soap.

 Y v Wandsworth London Borough Council 1 WLR 2320 – established that a local authority is vicariously liable for the actions of one of its teachers abusing a child even where the abuse occurred off school premises (Court of Appeal).